 • A third park-and-ride lot is located in Sheboygan County but outside the metropolitan planning area at the Interstate Highway 43/County Highway AA interchange around the Village of Oostburg.
 This lot has a capacity of 30 motor vehicles.
-In 2018, this lot's average volume was 6, giving the lot an average volume-to-capacity ratio of 0.20.
-This lot was below average every month in 2018, with the peak months in 2018 being August and October.
 In 2019, the lot's average volume was 8, giving this lot an average volume-to-capacity ratio of 0.27.
-This lot has been below capacity every month in 2019, with the peak months in 2019, with the peak months in 2019 again being August and October.
+This lot was below capacity every month in 2019, with the peak months in 2019 being August and October.
+In 2020, this lot's average volume was 5, giving this lot an average volume-to-capacity every month in 2020, with the peak month in 2020, with the peak month to date in 2020 being March, with 10 vehicles using the lot.
+Usage decreased in most months after the first quarter of 2020 likely due to the COVID-19 pandemic.